 8. Home health care services

 Age and illness know no demographics or borders.
-Therefore, jobs in health care will always be needed and are recession-proof businesses.
-You don’t need to have attended medical school to help those in need.
+Therefore, jobs in health care will always be needed and are recession-proof businesses that provide essential services to communities.
+And you don’t need a medical degree to help those in need.

 Basing your business out of the home, you can visit your patients in the comfort of their residences and assist them where your qualification fits.
 Of course, a standard background check and specific licensing are needed for this role but can easily be sourced online.
 During times of pandemic, this will require special training, but it isn’t an unachievable task.

 During a recession, luxuries like new cars are less sought after.
 Most people are on tighter budgets and more inclined to repair what they have instead of replacing it with something brand new.
-This is especially true of items that are relied upon for everyday use, like our cars and delivery vehicles.
+This is especially true of items we rely on for everyday use, like our cars and delivery vehicles.

-So, instead of buying new, individuals seek out reliable mechanics to help with the routine maintenance and occasional repairs that all vehicles require.
-If you are experienced and skilled in auto repair, any time – even during a recession – is a good time to start a business as a mechanic.
+So, instead of buying new, individuals seek out reliable mechanics to help with the routine maintenance and occasional repairs that all vehicles need.
+If you’re experienced and skilled in auto repair, any time – even during a recession – is a good time to start a business as a mechanic.

 10. Debt collection agencies

-Starting a business never comes easily.
-But if you’re passionate about what you do and your business meets a current and everyday need, your work will be a labor of love and you should put your heart and hard work into it.
-And remember, a new small business can be created with a very lean team.
-If you have the desire to become self-employed, it’s important to search for positive opportunities and recession-proof businesses – even especially when times are tough.
+Starting a business never comes easy.
+But if you’re passionate about what you do and your business meets a current and everyday need, your work will be a labor of love, and you should put your heart and hard work into it.
+And remember, you can create a new small business with a very lean team.
+If you want to become self-employed, searching for positive opportunities and recession-proof businesses is important, especially when times are tough.

 The sky’s the limit when starting a new business — even during times of economic downturn.
-And at Invoice2go, we believe in you – and are here for you.
-What other recession-proof businesses can you think of?
-Join the Go Getters community to share your ideas and connect with other small business owners.
+And at Invoice2go, we believe in you, and we’re here for you.